-We also provide ongoing training to a parents to help equip them to have a phone call with a parent whose just receiving a diagnosis for their child.
+We also provide ongoing training to a parents to help equip them to connect with a parent whose child just recieved a Down syndrome diagnosis.

-Medical professionals don’t receive specific training in medial school on how to deliver a Down syndrome dialogs, and it isn’t something they do everyday.
-In addition, most medical professionals don’t have a personal relationship with anyone with Down syndrome.
+Many medical professionals do not receive specific training in medical school on how to deliver a Down syndrome diagnosis, and it isn’t something they do everyday.
+In addition, most medical professionals do not have a personal relationship with anyone with Down syndrome.

 We solve both of these problems.

 1. We provide free resources to medical professionals to help them deliver a Down syndrome diagnosis, with the best resource being a Hope Advocate.
 A Hope Advocate is a parent of a child with Down syndrome that is equipped to talk to parents whose child has just received a Down syndrome diagnosis.
-Medical professionals can give their patients the Hope Advocate’s contact information so that they can connect with a family a little further down the road.
+Medical professionals can give their patients the Hope Advocate’s contact information so that they can connect with a family who is trained to talk with them.

 2. Each year a Hope Advocate will bring to their medical OB/GYN a personalized “Hope Announcement” to help them get to know someone with Down syndrome on a personal level.

 Who We Are